mateusz29/qgis-yolo-plugin/README.md

 - Number of images: 70
 - Image resolution: 2000–7000 pixels (variable)
 - Scene types: port areas, coastal infrastructure, and ship-dense regions
-- Annotation format: oriented bounding boxes (OBB) converted to horizontal bounding boxes (HBB)
+- Annotation format: OBB converted to HBB
 - Training dataset: ShipRSImageNet

-- Models:
+**Models:**
 - YOLOv11 Large (`ships_yolo11l`)
 - YOLOv8 Large

-  - The YOLOv8 Large model used in this study serves as a baseline and was trained using the publicly available Ultralytics implementation on the ShipRSImageNet dataset.
-To ensure a fair comparison, identical training conditions were applied.
-The trained YOLOv8 model is not distributed in this repository but can be reproduced following the described experimental setup.
+The YOLOv8 Large model serves as a baseline and was trained using the Ultralytics implementation under identical conditions.

-This approach is consistent with standard practice, where baseline models are described but not necessarily redistributed.
-- Training duration: 100 epochs (identical for both models to ensure fair comparison)
+- Training duration: 100 epochs (identical for both models)
 - Soft-NMS: not used
-- Both models were trained under identical conditions to ensure a fair comparison.

-The selected subset was designed to reflect challenging real-world conditions, including high object density, arbitrary object orientations, and complex backgrounds.

 ---